An Odd Estimator for Shapley Values: Experiments

 To simulate diverse real-world applications, we vary the evaluation cost of $f$ as $T_1 \in \{0.001,0.01,0.1,1\}$ seconds per evaluation.
-Although we evaluate $f$ sequentially, we note that in practice, evaluation costs can be amortized through parallelization. \cref{fig_runtime_all} reports the MSE (median with IQR) for the runtime of all algorithms and the smallest cost ($T_1=0.001$s).
-We observe a similar pattern as in \cref{fig_oddshap_mse}: OddSHAP outperforms existing baselines.
-Results for other cost settings and datasets are provided in \cref{appx_sec_further_results}.
+Although we evaluate $f$ sequentially, we note that evaluation costs can be amortized through parallelization. \cref{fig_runtime_all} reports the MSE (median with IQR) for the runtime of all algorithms and the smallest cost ($T_1=0.001$s).
+We observe a similar pattern as in \cref{fig_oddshap_mse}, and provide other cost settings and datasets in \cref{appx_sec_further_results}.